 Mauled by a bear and left for dead by his Wild West pardners, a grizzled frontiersman (Leonardo DiCaprio) survives against the odds to wreak vengeance on those who abandoned him.
 Grizzly Adams this ain’t.

-Bryan Cranston is galvanizing as Dalton Trumbo, a screenwriter jailed and blacklisted during the Red Scare of the 1940s.
+, a screenwriter jailed and blacklisted during the Red Scare of the 1940s.
 Instead of demonizing Hollywood commie-hunters, the film shows how demagoguery can force good people to make devastating choices.
 A tale for our times?
-FULL REVIEW
+FULL REVIEW Youth

 As crumbling old friends who meet up at a crumbling Swiss health spa for their annual get-together, Michael Caine and Harvey Keitel are pitch-perfect in this dreamlike meditation on age, friendship and memory.
 FULL REVIEW